 As the girls grew older, they decided that a simple jar of cookie mix for families leaving the shelter could give those children the experience of baking with their mom that they loved to do so much, and Bake Me Home was born.
 What an opportunity to help these families cross that threshold of their new home with a joyous experience together!
 After lots of hard work (and taste testing!)
 Alison, Amy, and Emma perfected their original Bake Me Home Oatmeal Chocolate Chip Cookie Recipe for their jar, and added all the necessary baking supplies (bowl, pan, spoon, spatula, pot-holder), including a Kroger gift card for butter and eggs (and a few other grocery items) to a tote bag for families in crisis.

 Bake Me Home has been blessed to receive support from thousands of generous volunteers who share their passion for making the world a better place, one cookie at a time!
-After 8 years the organization has grown to include 4 programs that serve people from 18 agencies in Hamilton, Clermont, Butler and Warren counties, and troops serving overseas.
-In addition to the primary Tote Bag Program, Bake Me Home offers a Picture Me Home, Bake Me BACK Home Program, and Bake It Forward Program.
+After 11 years, the organization has grown to include 2 programs that serve people from 18 agencies in Hamilton, Clermont, Butler, and Warren counties, and troops serving overseas.
+In addition to the primary Tote Bag Program, Bake Me Home offers the Bake Me BACK Home Program.

-Bake Me Home’s success is owed to the tremendous dedication of their volunteer “staff” and the Cincinnati community that continues to fill every volunteer need year after year!
+Bake Me Home’s success is owed to their hard-working staff, the tremendous dedication of their volunteers, and the Cincinnati community that continues to fill every volunteer need year after year!